UPDATE: The XFL Will Return On February 18, 2023

 About The XFL

-The XFL has a 10-week schedule, with each team playing 10 games.
+The XFL uses a 10-week schedule, with each team playing 10 games.
 There are no bye weeks in the XFL, and each team will play its three conference rivals twice each season.
 Each team will also play every team in the opposing conference once per season.
 Currently, the XFL schedule kicks off the week after NFL Super Bowl betting wraps up in early February.

 The XFL Playoffs will consist of two rounds: a divisional championship between both leagues’ top two teams and a title game between the divisional champs.
 The XFL Championship will be contested in late April.